 Why is Putin making so many mistakes?

 Globalization has made nations more interdependent on crucial issues: finance, trade, cultural exchanges.
-Yet the attacks certainly did not stop in 1991: as early as August 1990, indeed, the First Gulf War.
-We would gradually witness the war in Yugoslavia, the first war in Chechnya, the second Gulf War and above all the long period of "war on terror", which to some extent continues today.
+Yet the attacks certainly did not stop in 1991: in fact, already in August 1990, the First Gulf War.
+We would gradually witness the war in Yugoslavia, the first War in Chechnya, the second Gulf War and above all the long period of "war on terror", which to some extent continues today.

 Not only Putin, therefore: but we cannot pretend that his presence did not have a certain coherence of action.
-In the general chaos at the turn of the 90s and the 2000s, in fact, the Russian President showed his intention not to lose ground and not to indulge a further "peaceful disintegration".
-Witness the Second Chechen War of 1999, conducted in line (indeed, more) with what were the strategies of Yeltsin of 5 years earlier.
+In the general chaos between the 90s and 2000s, in fact, the Russian President himself showed that he had the intention not to lose ground and not to support a further "peaceful disintegration".
+This is demonstrated by the Second Chechen War of 1999, conducted in line (or rather, more so) with Yeltsin's strategies of 5 years earlier.

 What has changed since then?
-One would say "nothing".
+One might say "nothing".

 Nobody can seriously be surprised at what is happening in Ukraine.
-Putin has always exerted a "centrifugal" push towards the republics that were formerly part of the Soviet bloc, and on the other hand the United States has always tried to "snatch" as many as possible from that sphere of influence.
+Putin has always exercised a "centrifugal" push towards the republics that were previously part of the Soviet bloc, and on the other hand the United States has always tried to "wrest" as many as possible from that sphere of influence.

-The Russians themselves, who for the most part do not regret communism at all, agree that the dissolution of the Soviet Union was a great tragedy.
-The loss of military, social and political power worries the Russians more than anything else, and has pushed them to trust Putin more and more: those who believe that his presence is guaranteed only by the ferocity in defending his positions are mistaken. of power.
+Russians themselves, who for the most part do not regret communism at all, agree that the dissolution of the Soviet Union was a great tragedy.
+The loss of military, social and political power worries the Russians more than anything else, and has pushed them to trust Putin more and more: those who believe that his presence is guaranteed only by his ferocity in defending his positions are wrong. of power.

-In 2014, Putin's "reputation" as a leader grew further after the de facto incorporation of Crimea into the Russian Federation.
-A hugely popular move in Russia, which probably also dramatically increased his self-esteem.
+In 2014, Putin's leadership “reputation” further grew after the de facto incorporation of Crimea into the Russian federation.
+A very popular move in Russia, which probably also dramatically increased his self-esteem.

 How many?
 Enough to make him acquire a strategic clarity out of the ordinary?
 Or to make him make a desperate and dead-end move?